Havré Castle: History

 In 1578, the castle underwent its roughest period with siege by the armies of Don Juan de Austria and the Duke of Anjou.
 The castle was kept without much damage.
 Unfortunately, in 1579 a fire was fierce and devastating burning the castle to the walls.

-During the seventeenth century it is Charles Alexander, Duke of Croy, who would restore the castle and make it one of the most magnificent castles of pleasure in Belgium, where many royals and famous artists of the time liked to stay.
+During the seventeenth century Charles Alexander, Duke of Croy, restored the castle and made it one of the most magnificent castles of pleasure in Belgium, where many royals and famous artists of the time liked to stay.

 Shortly after the French invasion of 1792, it was quickly sold as national property.
 Despite its acquisition in 1807 by the family of Croy, the castle was gradually abandoned.

-Finally at the beginning of the twentieth century what was left, the castle due to negligence from 1930 transformed into ruins.
+In the beginning of the twentieth century, continued neglect transformed the remaining castle into ruins.